-Gdansk is a historic city, strategically located on The Baltic Sea and a city which has always had a strong European connection.
-As a disputed and strategic city it is also key in strategic terms, having been part of both Germany and Poland.
+Gdansk is a historic city, strategically located in the Baltic Sea.
+The city has always had a strong European connection.
+As a disputed and strategic city it is also key in strategic terms as it has been part of both Germany and Poland.
 60% of the historic city has been demolished during wars, so the reconstruction of the city has been a major task.
 Stare Przemiešcie area is in the city centre, separated from the centre with road infrastructure and on the South and East, with the canals.

 This is a site for conflicting interests of capital investment and profit, for authenticity and for environmental protection and community interests.
 It is difficult to reconcile these conflicting interests in a traditional planning and decision making structures.
 The former German speaking population has been displaced and replaced by Polish citizens.
 This forced change is an important feature, which is highly present in many ways in the city and in the “identity” of the city.
 It also underlines the need to regenerate a feeling of true ownership and participation in the city as for the first 50 years under the communist regime the new population had little opportunity to engage and participate.

-Visions and aims:
+Visions and aims

 As the birthplace of Solidarity movement, the city has a tradition for social engagement and participation.
 There is a full cultural calendar and many strong cultural, educational institutions.
 The city is now moving on to rediscover “other priorities” which are becoming important e.g. quality of life, democratic structures etc. The vision from many stakeholders (ref.
-SWOT) is to learn from past regeneration and take a more human centered and cultural based approach where balances can be made between urban economic pressure, local community needs, environmental considerations and providing a platform for an innovative and creative community.
+SWOT) is to learn from past regeneration and take a more human centred and culturally based approach where balances can be made between urban economic pressure, local community needs, environmental considerations and providing a platform for an innovative and creative community.

-Cultural planning approach:
+Cultural planning approach

-This is a chance to involve the the many creative start-ups and creative structures which have relocated to the area to take on a lead role in the transformation process and to offer their support in this process, thus building civil society capacity.
-It is important to support innovative and cultural based urban programs together with cultural actors.
+This is a chance to involve the many creative start-ups and creative structures which have relocated to the area to take on a lead role in the transformation process and to offer their support in this process, thus building civil society capacity.
+It is important to support innovative and culturally based urban programs together with cultural actors.
 This process is already taking off with the activities organised by City Culture institute (Institut Kultury Miejskiej)

 “In post-communist countries there is something called “social void”, nothing between family and the state.”
 Monika Chabior, European Solidarity Centre and Gdansk municipality department of social development.